-Note - To add a highly available local file system to a zone cluster, perform procedures in "How to Add a Highly Available Local File System to a Zone Cluster (clsetup)" on page 245 or "How to Add a Highly Available Local File System to a Zone Cluster (CLI)" on page 247.
+To add a highly available local file system to a zone cluster, perform procedures in How to Add a Highly Available Local File System to a Zone Cluster (clsetup) or How to Add a Highly Available Local File System to a Zone Cluster (CLI).

-Assume the root role on a node of the global cluster that hosts the zone cluster.
+1. Assume the root role on a node of the global cluster that hosts the zone cluster.

-Note - Perform all steps of this procedure from a node of the global cluster.
+Perform all steps of this procedure from a node of the global cluster.

-Create the local file system that you want to configure to a specific zone-cluster node.
+2. Create the local file system that you want to configure to a specific zone-cluster node.